dotlang/language/README.md

 ## Map

-You can use `[KeyType, ValueType]` to define a map type.
+You can use `[KeyType:ValueType]` to define a map type.
 When reading from a map, you will also receive a flag indicating whether the key exists in the map.
 Map literals must be prefixed with underscore.

+An empty map can be denoted using `[:]` notation.

 **Examples**

-1. `pop: [string, int] := _["A":1,"B":2,"C":3]`
+1. `pop: [string:int] := _["A":1,"B":2,"C":3]`
 2. `data, is_found := pop["A"]`

 ## Union